 These courses, which are intended mainly for but not limited to majors, should foster both the acquisition of advanced knowledge and the development of advanced competence.
 They should familiarize students with significant places during particular periods and with significant events and developments, and they should also refine students’ abilities in the areas of interpretation and writing.
 A central purpose of these courses is to help our majors enhance skills they have begun to acquire in Perspectives.
 The amount and the difficulty of assigned reading will be greater than in introductory courses.
 Students should normally expect to encounter a mixture of scholarly writing and primary sources.
 They may also be asked to select readings for themselves and/or to discuss readings and sources critically.
 In addition to taking final (and perhaps mid-term) examinations, they should expect to do more writing outside of class than is expected at the introductory level and to make greater use of library and on-line resources.

 The Independent Study option (510:499, 512:499, or 516:499) exists to enable students to pursue a well-defined interest not met by the Department’s regular course offerings.
-Students wishing to pursue an Independent Study must make arrangements to do so with a member of the Department, typically with whom they have already taken regular course work.
-An Independent Study course usually consists of substantial amounts of reading and writing.
-At Rutgers as well as at other universities, it is a generally accepted norm that for every hour of academic credit a student receives she or he can be expected to do two hours of work per week outside of class.
-For a 3-credit course that meets infrequently, this would mean a total of about 9 hours x 14 weeks = 126 hours of work during a semester.
+Students wishing to pursue an Independent Study must receive permission from and make arrangements to do so with a member of the Department, typically a full-time faculty member with whom they have already taken regular course work.
+Students should be aware that an Independent Study course typically requires more time and effort than a regular course.

 The Honors Program